unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 Protection for the bootloader can prevent unauthorized users who have physical access to the system, e.g. attaining root privileges through single user mode.

-Basically when you want to prohibit unauthorized reconfiguring of your system, otherwise anybody could load anything on it.
+Basically when you want to prohibit unauthorized reconfiguring of your system, otherwise anybody could load and edit anything on it.

 #### Protect bootloader with password